gajus/slonik/.README/README.md

 Read: [Stop using Knex.js](https://medium.com/@gajus/bf410349856c)

-Note: Using this project does not require TypeScript or Flow.
+Note: Using this project does not require TypeScript.
 It is a regular ES6 module.
 Ignore the type definitions used in the documentation if you do not use a type system.

 ## Features